 Conclusion

-These are the various methods with which you can disable or remove the robots.txt file from your WordPress website.
-It can be handy if issues are created on your website due to the robots.txt file.
+It can be helpful if issues arise on your website due to the robots.txt file.
 Removing it can also benefit you if your website is in the developing stage or if you want advanced indexing altogether.

 But to summarize, you can completely remove the robots.txt file from your WordPress website using two major ways:

-• Using FTP client
+- Using an FTP client

-• cPanel
+- cPanel

-Both these approaches are very effective in removing the robots.txt file from your website.
+Both of these approaches are very effective in removing the robots.txt file from your website.
 But since this isn’t usually recommended, you can also disable it if you want to stay safer.
 You can disable it using the WordPress dashboard or edit it using a plugin, FTP, or cPanel.

-So can you remove or disable the robots.txt file now?
+So, can you remove or disable the robots.txt file now?
 Do let us know if you have ever tried it.

 In the meantime, here are some more guides that can help you customize or improve your WordPress website: